-Although Beaufort County and its municipalities are safe communities, we do see a significant amount of gun violence, much of which is committed by repeat offenders.
+Although Beaufort County and its municipalities are safe communities, we do see a significant amount of gun violence and domestic violence, much of which is committed by repeat offenders.

-Through publicly available data from the 14th Judicial Circuit Public Index, in the interest of providing Beaufort County residents and guests with a better understanding of the nature and prevalence of firearms charges, court dispositions, recidivism and the invariable impacts on public safety, we have prepared a report detailing cases dating back to 2010.
+Through publicly available data from the 14th Judicial Circuit Public Index, in the interest of providing Beaufort County residents and guests with a better understanding of the nature and prevalence of firearms charges, domestic violence charges, court dispositions, recidivism and the invariable impacts on public safety, we have prepared two reports.

-We will continue to track and make available to the public the status of firearms related and all cases directed to the General Sessions Court.
+We will continue to track and make available to the public the status of firearms-related, domestic violence-related and all cases directed to the General Sessions Court.

 Annual Crime Overview

 These summaries are submitted to the South Carolina Law Enforcement Division each year by the Beaufort County Sheriff’s Office and reflect the number of violent crimes and property offenses reported in unincorporated Beaufort County.

 Calls for Service